isamu-isozaki/teamai_test/engineering/infrastructure/production/index.html.md

 ### Issue or Outage Hand-off

-Ongoing outages, as well as issues that have the `~(perceived) data loss` label and are (therefore) actively being worked on need a hand off to happen as team members cycle in and out of their timezones and availability.
+Ongoing outages, as well as issues that have the `~(perceived/index.html.md) data loss` label and are (therefore/index.html.md) actively being worked on need a hand off to happen as team members cycle in and out of their timezones and availability.
 The on call log can be used to assist with this.
-(See link at top to on-call log).
+(See link at top to on-call log/index.html.md).

 ## On-Call Support

-To ensure 24x7 coverage of emergency issues, we currently have split on-call rotations between EMEA and AMER regions; team members in [EMEA](https://en.wikipedia.org/wiki/List_of_country_groupings) regions are on-call from 0400-1600 UTC, and team members in [AMER](https://en.wikipedia.org/wiki/List_of_country_groupings) regions are on-call from 1600-0400 UTC.
-We plan to extend this to include team members from the [APAC](https://en.wikipedia.org/wiki/List_of_country_groupings) region in the future, as well.
-This forms the basis of a [follow-the-sun](https://en.wikipedia.org/wiki/Follow-the-sun) support model, and has the benefit for our team members of reducing (or eliminating) the stress of responding to emergent issues outside of their normal work hours, as well as increasing communication and collaboration within our [global team](https://about.gitlab.com/team/).
+To ensure 24x7 coverage of emergency issues, we currently have split on-call rotations between EMEA and AMER regions; team members in [EMEA](https://en.wikipedia.org/wiki/List_of_country_groupings/index.html.md) regions are on-call from 0400-1600 UTC, and team members in [AMER](https://en.wikipedia.org/wiki/List_of_country_groupings/index.html.md) regions are on-call from 1600-0400 UTC.
+We plan to extend this to include team members from the [APAC](https://en.wikipedia.org/wiki/List_of_country_groupings/index.html.md) region in the future, as well.
+This forms the basis of a [follow-the-sun](https://en.wikipedia.org/wiki/Follow-the-sun/index.html.md) support model, and has the benefit for our team members of reducing (or eliminating/index.html.md) the stress of responding to emergent issues outside of their normal work hours, as well as increasing communication and collaboration within our [global team](https://about.gitlab.com/team/index.html.md/index.html.md).

-For further details about managing schedules, workflows, and documentation, see the [on-call runbook](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/oncall.md).
+For further details about managing schedules, workflows, and documentation, see the [on-call runbook](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/oncall.md/index.html.md).

 ## Production Events Logging

 There are 2 kind of production events that we track:

-- Changes to the production fleet: for this we record things [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
+- Changes to the production fleet: for this we record things [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo/index.html.md).
   - Deploys will be recorded automagically because of the way we do deploys.
   - General operations can be recorded by creating an empty commit in the repo and pushing it into origin.
 - Outages and general production incidents
   - If we are required to act in production manually to perform any operation we should create an issue and consider labeling it as _toil_ to track the cost of such manual work load.
   - If we had a disruption in the service, we must create a blameless post mortem.
-Refer to the [Outages and Blameless Post Mortems](../#postmortems) section of the Infrastructure page.
+Refer to the [Outages and Blameless Post Mortems](../#postmortems/index.html.md) section of the Infrastructure page.

 ## Backups

 ### Summary of Backup Strategy

-- Backups of our databases are taken every 24 hours with continuous incremental data (at 60 sec intervals) streaming into a separate cloud service from the production fleet.
+- Backups of our databases are taken every 24 hours with continuous incremental data (at 60 sec intervals/index.html.md) streaming into a separate cloud service from the production fleet.
 These backups are encrypted.
 - Backups of our filesystems are taken via Azure snapshots every 24 hours.

-For details see the runbooks, in particular regarding details on [Azure snapshots](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/azure-snapshots.md) and [Database backups using WAL-E (encrypted)](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/using-wale-gpg.md)
+For details see the runbooks, in particular regarding details on [Azure snapshots](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/azure-snapshots.md/index.html.md) and [Database backups using WAL-E (encrypted/index.html.md)](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/using-wale-gpg.md/index.html.md)

 ### R.A.D. - Restore Appreciation Days

 Every second day of the month, we have a R.A.D. "party".
 Two production SREs use this day to test our backup processes by fully restoring not-yet-automated backups to test instances and to verify data integrity.
 The issues for every individual
-R.A.D can be found in the [infrastructure tracker](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&utf8=%E2%9C%93&state=opened&search=restore+OR+backup+appreciation+day).
+R.A.D can be found in the [infrastructure tracker](https://gitlab.com/gitlab-com/infrastructure/issues?scope=all&utf8=%E2%9C%93&state=opened&search=restore+OR+backup+appreciation+day/index.html.md).

-The ongoing effort to automate all the things backups is tracked in the infrastructure [META issue](https://gitlab.com/gitlab-com/infrastructure/issues/3222).
+The ongoing effort to automate all the things backups is tracked in the infrastructure [META issue](https://gitlab.com/gitlab-com/infrastructure/issues/3222/index.html.md).